cs544-wisc/f23/p7/README.md

 Before starting, please review the [general project directions](../projects.md).

 ## Clarifications/Correction
-* None
+* none yet

 ## Part 1: Kafka Producer

 ### Container setup
 Start by creating a `files` directory in your repository.
-Your python scripts and generated files must be stored in this directory.
+Your Python programs and generated files must be stored in this directory.
 Next, build a `p7` docker image with Kafka installed using the provided Dockerfile.
 Run the Kafka broker in the background using: `docker run -d -v ./files:/files p7`

-To setup the producer and consumer, create two Python scripts named `producer.py` and `consumer.py` within `files`.
-To run the producer and consumer script, use: `docker exec -it <container_name> python3 <path_of_script>`.
+To setup the producer and consumer, create two Python programs named `producer.py` and `consumer.py` within `files`.
+To run the producer and consumer program, use: `docker exec -it <container_name> python3 <path_of_program>`.
-This will run the script in the foreground, making it easier to debug.
+This will run the program in the foreground, making it easier to debug.

 ### Weather data generator
 Using the provided `weather.py` file, you can infinitely generate daily weather data starting from 1990-01-01 for a specific location (loosely modelled around weather of Dane County).
 Copy `weather.py` to your `files` directory and try generating some data using the following code snippet.
 This will generate the weather at an accelarated rate of 1 day per 0.5 second: